SadhanaSai/12740-COVIDOccupancy/README.md

 ## Introduction

-This project is a pilot study of school studying space occupancy management system.
-It aims to detect the occupancy condition is a confined space.
-There are 2 parallel sensing systems were applied in this project.
-First, CO2 sensor is used to detect the indoor CO2 concentration.
-Because CO2 sensor always affected by time delay, PIR sensor and manual peopel counting were applied as a validation method.
-The second sensing system (PIR) detects the instance occupancy movement.
+This project aims to detect the occupancy a confined/ closed area to ensure that the maximum occupany of the space is not exceeded to ensure social distancing measures.
+There are parallel sensing systems to assess the occupancy.
+First, PIR sensor was used to assess movement near the door (Occupancy instance).
+Further, a break beam sensor is planned to be added to the sensing system.
+Once the maximum occupancy is reached a buzzer will be sounded when a person enters in order to avoid exeeding the allowed occupancy limit.

 ## Motivation

-School library and department lounges are always packed with students.
-However, the seats are limited.
-Everyone has the experience that spend a lot of time in finding seats but still need to study at home.
-At that time, it would be great to have someone or something to tell us where we can find an available seat.
-This project is aiming to solve this problem using sensor to detect the occupancy condition and return the result to the user.
+With social distancing becoming a highly important

 ## Goals